nosolosoftware/mongoid_userstamp/README.md

 ## Preservation of Manually-set Values

-Mongoid::Userstamp will not overwrite manually set values in the `creator` and `updater` fields.
+Mongoid::Userstamp will not overwrite manually set values in the `created_by` and `updated_by` fields.
 Specifically:

-* The `creator` is only set during the creation of new models (`before_create` callback).
-Mongoid::Userstamp will not overwrite the `creator` field if it already contains a value (i.e. was manually set.)
+* The `created_by` is only set during the creation of new models (`before_create` callback).
+Mongoid::Userstamp will not overwrite the `created_by` field if it already contains a value (i.e. was manually set.)
-* The `updater` is set each time the model is saved (`before_create` callback), which includes the initial creation.
-Mongoid::Userstamp will not overwrite the `updater` field if it been modified since the last save, as per Mongoid's built-in "dirty tracking" feature.
+* The `updated_by` is set each time the model is saved (`before_create` callback), which includes the initial creation.
+Mongoid::Userstamp will not overwrite the `updated_by` field if it been modified since the last save, as per Mongoid's built-in "dirty tracking" feature.

 ## Rails Integration

 Popular Rails authentication frameworks such as Devise and Sorcery make a `current_user` method available in your Controllers.
-Mongoid::Userstamp will automatically use this to set its user reference in a `before_filter` on each request.
-(You can set an alternative method name via the `user_reader` config.)
+Mongoid::Userstamp will automatically use this to set its user reference in a `before_action` on each request.
+(You can set an alternative method name via the `controller_current_user` config.)

-*Gotcha:* If you have special controller actions which change/switch the current user to a new user, you will need to set `User.current = new_user` after the switch occurs.
+*Gotcha:* If you have special controller actions which change/switch the current user to a new user, you will need to set `User.current_user = new_user` after the switch occurs.

 ## Thread Safety